-- 1. Pull the unit onto the scales as shown in Fig. 1, to get the total weight of the unit.
+- 1. Pull the unit onto the scales shown in Fig. 1.
+This is the total weight of the unit.
 To do this, pull the unit onto the scales so that all of the wheels are on the scale.
 Record the weight.
 This is the GVW and should not exceed the GVWR supplied by Newmar for the unit. - 2.
 Move the unit so that the front wheels are off the scales as shown in Fig. 2.
-Try to keep the unit as level as possible.
 Record the weight.
 This is the total weight of the unit except for the front axle.
 This weight should not exceed the total rating of the axles remaining on the scales.
-The front axle weight is determined by subtracting this weight from the GVW that was obtained in Step One (1).
-This amount should not exceed the listed front axle weight rating. - 3.
-If the unit has tag axle (an axle behind the drive axle), you should move the vehicle so that the tag axle is the only axle remaining on the scales.
-Record the weight.
-This weight should not exceed the weight rating of the tag axle.
-The drive axle weight is determined by subtracting the weight recorded in this step (Step 3) from the weight obtained during Step Two (2) above.
-This amount should not exceed the rating of the drive axle.
+The front axle weight is determined by subtracting this weight from the GVW that was obtained in step one (1).
+This amount should not exceed the listed front axle weight rating.